nimittnim/ralgos/README.md

 # Ralgos

-**Ralgos** is a C++/Python hybrid library for building, analyzing, and amplifying randomized algorithms being developed as part of the project: [Project Web Page Link](https://nimittnim.github.io/ralgosweb/index.html).
+**Ralgos** is a Python library for building, analyzing, and amplifying randomized algorithms being developed as part of the project: [Project Web Page Link](https://nimittnim.github.io/ralgosweb/index.html).
 It provides support for foundational random number generators, random variable construction, sampling, and inference tools like Chernoff, Hoeffding bounds.
+Further, it also provides tools for distribution testing.

 ---